 MS in Analytics

-Directed by Joel Sokol, College of Engineering; Jeffrey Hu, Scheller College of Business; Polo Chau, College of Computing
+Directed by Joel Sokol, College of Engineering; Jeffrey Hu, Scheller College of Business; Polo Chau, College of Computing, this interdisciplinary program combines statistics, operations research, computing, and business, with the world-class expertise of the College of Engineering, the College of Computing, and the Scheller College of Business.

-MS in Quantitative and Computational Finance
+MS in Quantitative & Computational Finance

-The program provides a strong foundation of quantitative skills for complex mathematical modeling, and computational skills to implement these models using multiple statistical techniques and programming languages.
+Directed by Sudheer Chava, Scheller College of Business, the program provides a strong foundation of quantitative skills for complex mathematical modeling and computational skills to implement these models using multiple statistical techniques and programming languages.
 It also gives a solid, practical understanding of Finance theory and institutional details.
-Visit this link for more information.

 PhD in Machine Learning

-The program is multidisciplinary, containing courses taught in eight schools across Georgia Tech: The Schools of Computational Science and Engineering, Computer Science, Interactive Computing, Aerospace Engineering, Biomedical Engineering, Electrical and Computer Engineering, Industrial and Systems Engineering, and Mathematics.
-Visit this link for more information.
+Directed by Irfan Essa, College of Computing, the program is multidisciplinary, containing courses taught in eight schools across Georgia Tech: The Schools of Computational Science and Engineering, Computer Science, Interactive Computing, Aerospace Engineering, Biomedical Engineering, Electrical and Computer Engineering, Industrial and Systems Engineering, and Mathematics.

 IDEaS works with faculty and our members and sponsors to create customized data science and scientific computing workshops of variable duration and skill levels that students, researchers, and members or partners of IDEaS can attend.
 Past workshops have been taught on introductory Python Programming and GitHub, Python modules for scientific computing, databases, numerical linear algebra, and machine learning.
 The workshops are useful to receive training on topics not covered in existing courses, to fill skill gaps or meet admissions requirements prior to entering more extensive educational programs, or to update and broaden workforce skills.
-Contact ideas@gatech.edu for more information.

 Several short courses, and other opportunities like sponsored fellowships are coordinated by IDEaS, and developed with faculty and IDEaS sponsors to complement academic degrees, develop relevant skills, and enhance industry-academic relations and cross-college collaboration within Georgia Tech.
 We work to connect faculty or students with problems in data-intensive science and engineering applications to strengthen the value of research and education.
 In addition, we seek and offer opportunities to train data scientists in industry through summer courses and short traineeships.
-IDEaS has also created short course offered at conferences, most recently on applications of machine learning at the newly created Machine Learning in Science and Engineering, which will be held at Georgia Tech in 2019.
-Contact ideas@gatech.edu for more information.

-Data Science and Analytics Boot Camp
+Data Science and Analytics Bootcamp

 Directed by Georgia Tech's Professional Education division.